Bridging arXiv astrophysics and backyard stargazing

 Signal Filter

-Filters thousands of weekly arXiv papers by telescope, keyword and peer-review status.
+Filters thousands of weekly arXiv papers by telescope, subject, keyword and peer-review status — plus search by meaning, and a related-papers panel on every article that shows why each match surfaced.

 Nebula Glossary